briankegerreis/covid-model/README.md

 where :
  - m is the number of independent simulations you want to run
- - c is the number of cores to be used to run the script
+ - c is the number of cores to be used to run the script.
+If this value is set to F the script will not use parallelized computations (and will be suitable for Widnows users)
  - n is the population size
  - e is the expected degree of the graph (average number of contacts per individual)
  - d are the death probabilities (first value is for the highly connected individuals, second value for the lowly connected individuals
  - q is the fraction of "vulnerable" individuals (i.e. less  connected and with a higher death rate).
+ - i is the probability that an infected individual infects on of its neighbors
+ - t is the maximum time for the simulations
+ - x is the minimal number of infected individuals that has to be reached to consider a simulation as successful (to avoid considering epidemics that die out very quickly without reaching an exponential phase).
  - l is a parameter related to the exponent of the power law degree distribution (see Qiao et al. (2018)).
 To run a simulation under an Erdős-Rényi graph set lambda to -1.
- - i is the probability that an infected individual infects on of its neighbors
- - t is the maximum time for the simulations
  - s is a prefix for the name of the output folders.

 The script lockdown.R allows to simulate the spread of an epidemic when a lockdown takes place.
 It can be run by  modifying  the following command: